 Macbook Pro / Drobo / Gdrives on the go.

-Sadly a huge about of cables / chargers (wish someone could up with one charger that charges all …. )
+Sadly a huge bunch of cables/chargers (wish someone could up with one charger that charges all …. )

 Think Tank Airport International / Shoulder